-Microelectronic components used in military, space and implant medical devices, such as pacemakers, have historically demanded the highest possible levels of quality and reliability.
+Microelectronic components used in military, space and Class III medical implants, such as pacemakers, have historically demanded the highest possible levels of quality and reliability.
 Since the late 1960’s cavity style microelectronic packages intended for use in these systems required a “hermetic” seal.
 The “hermetic” seal made from glass, ceramic and or metal was designed to keep moisture out of the package, and thereby avoid any failures caused by condensing water vapor inside the cavity.
-Most military and space systems are designed to last 10-20 years and therefore a “leaky” package represented an unacceptable reliability risk.
+Most military and space systems are designed to last 10-20 years and therefore a “leaky” package represents an unacceptable reliability risk.

-As a result in the late 1960’s the first iteration of Mil-STD-883 Test Method 1014 (Seal) was released 2.
+As a result, in the late 1960’s the first iteration of Mil-STD-883 Test Method 1014 (Seal) was released 2.
 The proposed hermeticity test was required, and still is today, on a 100% basis for every part planned for use in a Military or Space system.
 Over the years the TM 1014 has been revised somewhat, but the basic content remained the same until 1995 when a new technique, Optical Leak Detection (OLT) was introduced.
-TM 1014.11 (dated 18 June 2004) is the latest revision of the Seal Test Method and forms part of Mil-Std-883F, which is a large document containing many test methods and procedures related to microelectronic components.
+TM 1014.17 (dated 3 May 2018) is the latest revision of the Seal Test Method and forms part of Mil-Std-883L, which is a large document containing many test methods and procedures related to microelectronic components.

 TM 1014 assured parts were properly sealed, and if sealed in a dry atmosphere could then pass the corresponding TM 1018 Internal Water Vapor Content or RGA (Residual Gas Analysis).
 TM 1018 limits the internal moisture content to 5,000 PPM as shown on the chart above.
 The rationale being that at 5,000 PPM the water vapor dew point is below the freezing mark, and therefore any moisture that would condense out inside the package would be in the form of ice crystals and not be available for corrosion processes.
 Designers would then have a high confidence that the devices would work as expected for the entire mission life.
 The purpose of TM 1014 was to verify a hermetic seal and prevent moisture from entering the package.